-I feel almost awful admitting this.
-I’m not even sure how I’m bringing myself to write this blog.
-Empathy and fatigue don’t seem to sit well in the same sentence.
+Writing this isn’t a comfortable feeling.
+Empathy and fatigue don’t sit well in the same sentence.
 But I truly believe it’s something that needs to be addressed.
 We must speak about it.
-We must drag it into the daylight for everyone to see and acknowledge.
+Drag it into the daylight for everyone to see and acknowledge.
 Only by talking about it can we stop it from dragging us backward.

 Saying the words ’empathy fatigue’ makes me wish I could take them back.
-I want to recoil at the idea.
 I hate the thought that there is a time where empathy might have to be denied or withdrawn.
 It’s the antithesis to much of what I believe or hope for (more here).
 A more empathetic society.
 Where we lean on each other because together we are stronger.
 A world where it is okay to ask for help.
 And a world where support is freely given.

 Empathy Reality Check

 And yet, empathy fatigue is real.
 I’ve felt it.
-I’ve been there, I’ve done that and I’ve got multiple t-shirts.
+I’ve been there, I’ve done that.
+Got multiple t-shirts.
 And I’ve felt awful about it every. single. time.
 Whether it’s wishing someone could just sort themselves out.
 Or being hesitant to check a message or pick up the phone.
 That moment where I just wish they’d be okay.
 The frustration.
 The fear that I’ll be asked to lend a hand or give time when I simply have none.
 When someone comes to me needing to talk but I’m up to my eyeballs in my own thoughts and feelings.

 Empathy Isn’t Easy

 But how can I?
 When saying yes to myself means a no for someone else.
-How could I in good conscious do so?
+How could I, in good conscious, do so?
 Do I believe my problems are more important than that of another?
 For the record, I don’t.
 I truly don’t.
 But what’s the other option?
-Keep pushing myself and my own problems away.
-Deny myself what I readily give to others.
+Keep pushing myself and my own problems away?
+Deny myself what I readily give to others?
 This seems like a noble and selfless thing to do.
 But how can it last?
 As per an earlier post, we mustn’t “set ourselves on fire to keep other people warm”.
-Because if we do we’ll burn to ash and then we’re no good to anyone.
+Because if we do then we’re no good to anyone.

 Whilst this might seem like an overestimation or like amateur dramatics.
 It’s not.
 Empathy isn’t easy and empathy fatigue is real.
 It happens when we’ve pushed ourselves too far.
 If you have the time or the mental capacity to help someone when they need it, please do.
 This is the surest way to a better world.
 But if this post resonates with you.
 If you know what I’m talking about please say yes to yourself.
 At least as often as you say yes to those around you; if not more.